hso-nn/crm-sdk/WebAPI.md

 # 2) WebAPI

 ## 2.1) Create
-The createEntity method has two parameters:
+The createEntity method has two arguments:
 * logicalName
 * attributes